Consider these pros and cons to help you decide whether real estate is right for you.

 The drawback of responsibility is the risk of making mistakes

 As a real estate agent, you will probably be working under little or no direct supervision.
 (You wanted to be independent, remember?)
 Even if you have a coach, mentor, or an attentive manager or broker, you will have plenty of opportunities to make mistakes.
-Don’t worry, though, because our pre-license and continuing education courses will help you avoid pitfalls, reduce time wasters, and side-step stumbles that other agents have had to learn about the hard way.
+However, your real estate education can help you avoid these mistakes.
+Our pre-license courses will help you prepare for your real estate career, and our continuing education courses will help you throughout your career.

 The flip side of high income potential is low income potential.

 If you’re used to regular paychecks, you will have to adjust to a commission-only lifestyle.
-As with any business, that includes saving or investing during high-earning months, and budgeting expenses during lean months.
-If you work hard and follow the steps in our pre-license and continuing education courses, you’ll learn how to plan and work toward a reliable and abundant cash flow.
-Once you achieve that, you’ll never want to go back to a regular job.
+As with any business, that includes saving or investing during high-earning months, and budgeting expenses during lower-earning months.